-Clarendon Junior High is a closed campus and no students are allowed to leave during lunch unless a parent or otherwise authorized adult comes to the office and signs out the student.
+The Clarendon Elementary campus is a closed campus and no students are allowed to leave during lunch without a parent.

 At Any Other Time During the School Day

 Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal.